-Risks: Non-U.S. investments may involve additional risks to those inherent in U.S. investments, including exchange-rate fluctuations, political or economic instability, the imposition of exchange controls, expropriation, limited disclosure and illiquid markets.
-This may result in greater share price volatility.
-Specific risks associated with investing in small and medium-sized companies include that the securities may be thinly traded and they may be more difficult to sell during market downturns.
-Even though the Fund is diversified, it may establish significant positions where the Adviser has the greatest conviction.
-This could increase volatility of the Fund's returns.
+Risks: Growth stocks can react differently to issuer, political, market and economic developments than the market as a whole.
+Non-U.S. investments may involve additional risks to those inherent in U.S. investments, including exchange-rate fluctuations, political or economic instability, the imposition of exchange controls, expropriation, limited disclosure and illiquid markets, resulting in greater share price volatility.
+Securities of small and medium-sized companies may be thinly traded and more difficult to sell.